Mount Banks Summit Walk in the Blue Mountains

 2. Via the road

-The first track roughly follows the cliff edge all the way to the summit, while the second walking track follows the extension of Mount Banks Road.
+The first track follows the escarpment to the summit, while the second walking track follows the extension of Mount Banks Rd (Mount Banks One Trail).

 The first option is the shortest and most scenic walking track, but it is also quite steep.
 The views of the valley and the nearby mountain peaks are breathtaking.

-The second option is a bit longer and not as steep, but it doesn’t offer any good views.
-It’s mainly just the dirt road without the valley views.
+The second option is significantly longer and not as steep, but it doesn’t offer the best views.
+It’s mainly just the fire trail without the valley views.

 Mount Banks Road